 Crimes of domestic violence typically involve disputes between family members, those in a romantic relationship, or roommates – but can have varied definitions.
 When the police respond to a call relating to domestic violence, they often feel compelled to place somebody under arrest—even when there is a lack of evidence to support criminal charges.

 In some cases of alleged domestic violence, alleged offenders are taken into custody as the result of false or exaggerated allegations.
 Even when the alleged victim says that he or she does not want to press any charges, it is the prosecutor that handles the case that is the one who has the power to make that decision.

-If you were arrested for a domestic violence crime, you need to contact the lawyers at The Stewart Law Firm as soon as possible for help protecting your rights and achieving the most favorable outcome to your case with the fewest possible penalties.
+If you were arrested for a domestic violence crime, you need to contact the Phoenix domestic violence defense attorneys at The Stewart Law Group.
+Our Phoenix criminal defense lawyers will help protect your rights and work towards achieving the most favorable outcome to your case.